-During the month of January, Extempore ran a pilot with 100 High School students at Western Christian High School, in Iowa, United States .
+In January 2016, Extempore ran a pilot with 100 High School students at Western Christian High School in Iowa.

 The pilot took place during finals on three Spanish sections.
 Each final exam consisted of 10 graded questions with all Extempore Parameters enabled: time to review the prompt and time to respond were limited, but re-recording was allowed.
 A rubric with 5 factors was applied.
 Students used their own devices (i.e., not school-provided tablets).